MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 ---
 # Protect your Hyper-V Virtual Machines with Azure Site Recovery and Windows Admin Center

->Applies to: Azure Stack HCI, version 21H2; Windows Server 2022, Windows Server 2019, Windows Server 2016
+>Applies to: Azure Stack HCI, versions 22H2 and 21H2; Windows Server 2022, Windows Server 2019, Windows Server 2016

 Windows Admin Center streamlines the process of replicating your virtual machines (VMs) on your Hyper-V servers or clusters, making it easier to use the power of Azure from your own datacenter.
 To automate setup, you can connect the Windows Admin Center gateway to Azure.